Instant Connection for Pixel Streaming

 Problems I’ve seen:

-• Databases bloated from old timelines
+• Project libraries bloated from old timelines.

-• Project backups stored on slow external drives
+• Project backups stored on slow external drives.

-• Files imported from unsafe DaVinci Resolve downloads
+• Files imported from unsafe DaVinci Resolve downloads.

-• Timelines converted from older versions that glitch on load
+• Timelines converted from older versions that glitch on load.

 DaVinci Resolve dialog prompting the user to upgrade the project library before continuing.